 My Tinned Sardine Experience

 Next I tried some Season brand European sardines in olive oil.
-Unlike many domestic brands, these were true sardines (Sardina pilchardus) aka “pilchards” instead of juvenile herring or Pacific species.
+Unlike many domestic brands, these were true sardines (Sardina pilchardus) aka “pilchards” instead of juvenile herring or a Pacific species.
+This brand is very popular among sardine lovers and is also very affordable.

 Upon opening the tin I immediately understood the phrase “packed like sardines” – the tin was completely stuffed with the fish.
 Packed so tightly I couldn’t get a whole sardine out of the tin, they kept breaking apart with my fork.